 First off, it’s probably not your fault that you have been doing it wrong.
 On behalf of the physical oceanography community, I’m going to start off with an apology.
 We have been unintentionally misleading you.
 Below is a picture of what is commonly called “the CTD.”
 That is the colloquial name for what is actually several types of equipment all mounted on one common platform.
 “Deploy the CTD!” is just a lot more convenient than “deploy the rosette containing the CTD, oxygen sensor, fluorometer, scatterometer, and 24 Niskin bottles!”
 And nearly all these photos of “the CTD” have one thing in common, you can barely see the real CTD.

-What you mostly see in a photo of “the CTD” are giant grey tubes arranged in a circle on a metal frame called the rosette.
-The tubes are Niskin Bottles, which are used to collect samples of seawater as the rosette is lowered to different depths.
-Some rosettes are so large that they have 36 bottles on them.
+What you mostly see in a photo of “the CTD” are giant grey tubes arranged in a circle on a metal frame.
+The tubes are Niskin Bottles, which are used to collect samples of seawater as the frame is lowered to different depths.
+Some frames are so large that they have 36 bottles on them (fun fact: at my current place of employment they are built in the parking lot they are so big).
 Niskin bottles don’t actually measure anything, so they are technically not a “sensor.”
 But as you can see, the Niskin bottles take up a lot of real estate.
 The instrument that is actually the CTD has to be placed underneath this ring of water sampling power.
 And that is why you can’t see the CTD in most photos.

 Apparently, we oceanographers are not an imaginative bunch.
 Nearly all of us love to describe the CTD as “the workhorse of oceanography” (mostly because the “donkey of oceanography” just never quite caught on).
 But it really, really is a fantastic instrument that revolutionized oceanography.
 The CTD literally enables us to see inside the ocean.
 Conductivity, temperature and pressure are converted into other quantities such as salinity and density, that reveal the ocean’s vertical and horizontal structure (I talked about this in a previous post).
 Check out a beautiful cross-section of salinity across the Atlantic Ocean obtained with a CTD below.
 There are salty blobs and layers at different depths and distances.
 But this map only shows the big picture, at horizontal scales of 100’s of kilometers.
 There are even smaller layers within the ocean at scales as small as cm’s creating even more complex vertical and horizontal patterns.
 And we can see all this each time we plunk our venerable CTD into the sea.